eyeino/BigBisonChat-node/README.md

 This process will build you an app container with hot reloading and a local, seeded Postgres instance.

 - Clone this repo.
-- Make sure those .env files match up!
+- Delete `.example` from the example `.env.example` filenames, to get plain `.env` files.
+You should have `.env` in the root folder, and `db.env` in `docker/db`.
 - Run `docker compose up` in the root folder of this project.
+- Access the endpoint at `localhost:8080` or query the database at `localhost:5432`.

 Check out the frontend, which works in tandem with this.

 ### Database changes

-Database queries are done in .sql files. `npm run generate:types` will generate types for these queries.
+Database queries are specified in `.sql` files. `npm run generate:types` will generate types for these queries.
+Make sure to match the database environment variables in `pgtyped.config.json` with the `db.env` file in `docker/db` so that pgtyped can connect to Postgres.